latolukasz/beeorm-doc/docs/plugins/log_table.md

 ## Enabling Log Event Tracking

-You need to specify which entities you want to store in log tables by adding the special tag `log-table` to them:
+To store entities in log tables, you need to specify which entities to track by adding the special tag `log-table` to them.
+Here's an example:

 ```go{2}
 type CarEntity struct {